voc0der/NWNLogRotator/README.md

 # NWNLogRotator
-Automatically colorizes and saves Neverwinter Nights chat logs into beautiful HTML.
+Use this NWN Log Rotator to colorize, clean, and automatically save Neverwinter Nights chat logs into beautiful HTML.
 Enhanced Edition and 1.69 compatible.
 ##### <a href="http://htmlpreview.github.io/?https://github.com/notsigma/NWNLogRotator-Node.js/blob/master/output/NWNLogExample.html">Click here</a> for an example of a parsed log.
 ##### <a href="https://www.youtube.com/watch?v=gspLCJM7JuU">Click here</a> to see a usage video.